- 585 views

-Solheimajokull may technically be a glacier tongue from the larger Myrdalsjokull glacier, however, it is a popular destination in its own right.
+Solheimajokull may technically be a glacier tongue from the larger Myrdalsjokull glacier, however, it is a popular destination in its own right and is worth a visit during your holiday to Iceland.
 It travels from the Myrdalsjokull glacier down to the pristine shores of South Iceland.
 Due to the geography of the area, Solheimajokull is a great way to witness how glaciers are shaped and formed, as well as the effects being wrought on these ice giants by global warming.

 Perhaps the most accessible activity you can do on any glacier, hiking is a fantastic way to get up close and personal with the stunning formations created by these ice beasts.
 Glacier walking at Solheimajokull is available year round and tours generally take 3 - 4 hours, with 2 hours spent on the ice.
 Once you step foot on the glacier, you’ll come face to face with ice sculptures, crevasses, water cauldrons, giant rock formations and much more!
 This is considered an easy to moderate activity.
 Be sure to wear warm clothes!